Introduction

 In the course square rubble, also sometimes known as square snacked rubble, the stones with straight edges and sides are available in different sizes (height).
 They are arranged on the face in several irregular patterns, having their depth in the ratio of 3:2:1.

 This prevents the occurrence of long continuous joints.
-Such type of masonry is characterized by sneck and the name.
+Such a type of masonry is characterised by sneck and the name.

 Course Square Rubble Masonry